fenago/data-science/lab_guides/Lab_11.md

     Caption: Observations with a value of il

-    As you can see, all the cities with the `il` value are from the state of Illinois.
-So, the correct `State` value should be `IL`.
-You may be thinking that the following values are also referring to Illinois: `Il`,
-    `iL`, and `Il`.
-We\'ll have a look at them next.

 8. Now, create a `for` loop that will iterate through the following values in the `State` column: `Il`,